 - What did the Founders mean in this declaration?

 “That these United Colonies are, and of Right ought to be Free and Independent States, that they are Absolved from all Allegiance to the British Crown, and that all political connection between them and the State of Great Britain, is and ought to be totally dissolved; and that as Free and Independent States, they have full Power to levy War, conclude Peace contract Alliances, establish Commerce, and to do all other Acts and Things which Independent States may of right do.”

-Founding Moment #2: The political declarations of American nationhood as exemplified in the first governing structure of the United States - the Articles of Confederation.
+Founding Moment #2: The first governing structure of the United States - the Articles of Confederation.

 - declare war - by requisitioning funds from the states "for the common defense or general welfare" - and declare peace;

 - regulate the value of its coinage and that of the states, but not to control the emission of paper money by the states; and